WolframResearch/WolframClientForPython/cloud_evaluation.md

 session = WolframCloudSession(server)
 ```

-Server parameters is rarely something one would store in the code, but rather in a configuration file.
+WolframServer parameters is rarely something one would store in the code, but rather in a configuration file.

 ## Authentication classes

 By default user deployed API have restricted access.
 In such cases it's necessary to authenticate and sign requests.
-Similarly to the `Server` class, the library provides two classes to represent an authenticated consumer:
+Similarly to the `WolframServer` class, the library provides two classes to represent an authenticated consumer:
 - `wolframclient.UserIDPassword` authenticates the user with its user ID and password, using _xauth_.
 - `wolframclient.SecuredAuthenticatedKey` (aka.
 SAK) authenticates a consumer with a token and secret.
 SAK are generated in the Wolfram Language using `GenerateSecuredAuthenticationKey`.